giulianoooas/Radcom/README.md

 - in global-styles should be just css related to all application
 - for js we will use camelCase notation (ex: nameVariable) and for css we will use snakeCase (ex: name_variable)
+- commits messages should be clear and related with changes to prevent future bugs

 ### Commands: